A goal is defined as the result of achievement towards which effort is directed. So, I have a few questions for you:

 Now that we know why goals are so important, how do we create them?
 There are 3 numbers you must know before you create goals:

-Your current provider and company Revenue Per Hour (see the previous blog on this topic for more information)
+- Your current provider and company Revenue Per Hour.

 For example: You know your Revenue Per Hour is $600.
 If your potential is 100 hours to “sell” and you have 50 hours sold, you are only operating at 50% of your potential.
 You must have this information before you create your goals.